Treatment of Eye Tracking Problems from Our Vision Therapist

 Diagnosing and Correcting an Eye Tracking Problem

 If you suspect that an eye tracking problem is affecting you or one of your loved ones, it's time to schedule an appointment at Dr. Dorothy Park and Associates.
-Our optometrist in Columbia can run a series of tests to see exactly how well the eyes can track objects in motion.
+Our eye care professional in Columbia can run a series of tests to see exactly how well the eyes can track objects in motion.
 Vision therapy is often prescribed to help overcome muscle weakness or coordination problems.
 We can schedule a course of vision therapy exercises to help improve fine muscle coordination and control.
 Vision therapy can also help straighten out an underlying eye misalignment.